airwallex/airwallex-payment-demo/docs-components-sdk/README.md

 #### Returns

-`Airwallex.getElement` returns one of the following:
+`window.AirwallexComponentsSDK.payment.` returns one of the following:

 - An instance of an Element with a matching type.